-In its submissions on the review of the Development Plan this Office raised concern about the extent of residential zoning, over that required to deliver the housing supply targets for the Key Towns.
-The Development Plan, Guidelines for Planning Authorities (2022) (the Development Plans Guidelines) provide clear guidance in terms of ensuring that sufficient housing lands/sites are provided based on the housing unit yield of land zoned for residential and a mix of residential and other uses.
+In its submissions to the Development Plan review this Office raised concern about the extent of residential zoning, relative to that required to deliver the housing supply targets for the Key Towns and District Towns.
+The Development Plans Guidelines provide clear guidance in terms of ensuring that sufficient housing lands/sites are provided based on the housing unit yield of land zoned for residential and a mix of residential and other uses.
 This is critical in terms of the ability to plan for the timely delivery of physical and social infrastructure in the right location to serve new housing development and to support compact and sequential growth.

-The Office notes that, in response, the planning authority committed, through the preparation of the LAPs, to the application of the mechanisms to address excess residential land use zoning provided for under the Development Plans Guidelines in Objective 4-A of the Development Plan.
+The Office notes that, in response, the planning authority committed, through the preparation of the LAPs, to the application of the mechanisms to address excess residential land use zoning provided for under the Development Plans Guidelines in Objective 4-A of the Development Plan1.

-&lt;sup>1 Footnote 32 to that objective, refers.
+1 Footnote 32 to that objective, refers.